vgmstream/vgmstream/doc/CMAKE.md

 - **USE_MAIATRAC3PLUS**: Chooses if you wish to use MAIATRAC3+ for support of ATRAC3+.
 The default is `OFF`.
 It is not recommended to enable.
 - **USE_G7221**: Chooses if you wish to use G7221 for support of ITU-T G.722.1 annex C. The default is `ON`.
 - **USE_G719**: Chooses if you wish to use libg719_decode for support ITU-T G.719.
 The default is `ON`.

-The following options are currently only available for Windows:

 - **USE_ATRAC9**: Chooses if you wish to use LibAtrac9 for support of ATRAC9.
 The default is `ON`.
+- **USE_SPEEX**: Chooses if you wish to use libspeex for support of SPEEX.
+The default is `ON`.

+The following option is currently only available for Windows:

 - **USE_CELT**: Chooses if you wish to use libcelt for support of FSB CELT versions 0.6.1 and 0.11.0.
 The default is `ON`.

+The following option is only available for *nix-based OSes:

-- **USE_SPEEX**: Chooses if you wish to use libspeex for support of SPEEX.
+- **USE_JANSSON**: Chooses if you wish to use libjansson for support of JSON dumping capabilities.
 The default is `ON`.

 #### Build Options